Top 12 Local Government Issues in 2023 (revised)

 Because of COVID we cannot guarantee that face-to-face interaction will return to what it was like pre-COVID.
 There will be some communities that might want to hold meetings only in person, but can't because of Omicron.
 A hybrid model is an answer.

-This presents a problem when a city needs to balance accessibility with convenience.
+This presents a problem with government when a city needs to balance accessibility with convenience.
 Online-only isn't inclusive to everyone if they do not have access to a computer or the internet.

 If a city goes in-person only, some residents might feel isolated from participating in government.
 They might not be able to meet in person due to the times in which the meeting takes place, or because they fear catching COVID by attending in person.